miltonvelillac/magaya-test/README.md

 # Design Patterns
 * The Redux design pattern has been applied using NGRX with the signals implementation (https://ngrx.io/guide/signals/signal-store)
 * * NOTE: Take into account that the signals implementation is simpler so you won't see effects or selectors, because this implementation doesn't use those concepts
-* The Adapter design pattern has been use to map all the data that the api service receive and return, this can be checked in core\mappers
+* The Adapter design pattern has been use to map all the data that the api service receive and return (request and response), this can be checked in core\mappers
 * The statefull and staless components design pattern has been applied using Atomic Design
 * The BEM design pattern for CSS has been applied
 * The Dry principle has been applied, so you would see some providers sharing methods in order to avoid to repeat logic
-* All the visual text is in the text.constant.ts file, this helps to apply and reause values easier, also if the project needs to apply internationalization
+* All the visual text is in the text.constant.ts file, this helps to apply and reuse values easier, also if the project needs to apply internationalization

 # Unit Testing
 * To run the unit testing -> run npm test

-All the files are working but only some of them have unit test due to the time I tried to apply unit testing in different kind of files to show you how I work on any different file
+All the test files are working but only some of them have unit test due to the time I applied unit tests on different types of files to show you how I work on each different type of file.
-NOTE: I applied the AAA pattern for unit testing
+NOTE: The AAA pattern for unit testing has been applied.

-you can check:
+Check:
 input-text.component.spec.ts
 characters-reducer.spec.ts
 characters-handler.store.spec.ts